Roll20/roll20-api-scripts/Gaslight/README.md

 **Manual relay:** `!gaslight relay <views...> <!command>` — explicitly relay to specific views.

 **Player auto-relay:** `!gaslight config relay-add !token-mod` — allow player-page commands to relay to other pages.

+## Initiative Tracking

+Gaslight automatically syncs the turn order across linked tokens:

+- **Add**: When a token is added to initiative, all linked copies are added at the same value
+- **Remove**: Removing a token removes all linked copies
+- **Value sync**: Initiative value changes propagate to all linked copies
+- **Auto-skip**: When the turn advances to a non-master linked token, Gaslight skips forward/backward to the next master or unlinked token
+- **Sort-aware**: After sorting initiative, groups are reordered with master tokens on top

+The GM only interacts with master-page tokens in the turn tracker.
+Players see their own copies on their page.
+Linked children are skipped automatically when advancing turns.

 ## Staging